Understanding poker chip values and colors [complete guide]

 Home game tournament poker chip color values

-Home game tournaments are more complicated but still manageable.
+Home game tournaments can be more complicated but still manageable.
 Running a home game tournament requires knowledge of (and setting up) a blind structure and instructions for how to color up chips.
 A host could hold a tournament for up to six people with a set of 300 poker chips, but a 500-piece set is optimal, especially for deep stacks.

 To start each player with 100BB, the host would judge poker chip value by color.
 For instance, you may decide that eight white chips represent T$25 each.
 You may also set eight reds at T$100 each, eight blues at T$500 each, and five greens at T$1,000 each.